-Systems: There are a number of smaller ways efficiency can be improved through various systems including human systems, inventory systems, and movement systems through small, common-sense measures.
+There are several smaller ways efficiency can be improved through various systems including human systems, inventory systems, and movement systems through small, common-sense measures.

 • Implement human systems such as more thoroughly training employees and giving them regular performance reviews with written steps for improvement.
 Another systems is a vendor compliance program to impose guidelines with consequences depending on vendors’ service evaluations.